CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 ### Step Three: Install Software

-Our <a href="https://chtc.cs.wisc.edu/uw-research-computing/htc/guides.html">Software Solutions</a> guides contain information about how to install and use software on the HTC system.
+Our <a href="htc/guides#software">software</a> guides contain information about how to install and use software on the HTC system.

-Before choosing how to install your software, it helps to understand the main options available on CHTC.
-One common option is to use a **container.**
+For most users, we recommend using a **container.**

 **Software Containers**

-A **software container** packages your software with the tools and settings it needs to run.
-Some containers even include their own operating system.
-This helps your job run in more places on CHTC or the OSPool.
+A **software container** packages your software with the operating system, tools, and settings it needs to run into a portable object.
+When your job runs, it launches inside of the container with the software environment that you've set up.
+This ensures that your jobs can run on almost any machine, no matter which operating system or libraries the machines have installed, because your container has the tools your jobs need.

 <p style="text-align:center"><img src="/images/roadmap-containers.png" alt="Icons for $PATH, libraries, software, code are packaged into a box representing a container" width=800px></p>

 <p style="text-align:center"><em>Containers keep everything together so it is easier to move and run!</em></p>

-In general, we recommend using a **container** if your software:
+Containers are great for researchers whose software stack:

-- Needs a specific version of R or Python
+- Uses Python, R, Julia, and MATLAB
-- Can be installed with <code>conda</code>
+- Uses conda
-- Relies on several other tools or packages (dependencies)
+- Rely on several other tools or packages (dependencies)
-- Already has a pre-existing container
+- Have pre-existing containers (such as on [Docker Hub](hub.docker.com/)

-Using a container can make your work more portable and easier to run consistently.
+Using a container makes your work more portable and easier to run consistently.
 Learn more through the guide below that explains how to build, test, and use software containers.

 <div class="d-flex mb-3">
 	<div class="p-3 m-auto">